Stunning Photos by Shark Attack Survivor Capture Predators’ Beauty

 “I wish the public would lose this irrational fear of sharks,” Coots says.

-During the Discovery Channel’s recent Shark Week celebration, Coots did a two-day “takeover” of @pewenvironment’s Instagram account, posting his stunning photos and his thoughts on shark conservation.
+During the Discovery Channel’s 2016 Shark Week celebration, Coots did a two-day “takeover” of @pewenvironment’s Instagram account, posting his stunning photos and his thoughts on shark conservation.

 “I lost my leg to a tiger shark while riding the waves in Kauai in 1997, but now I’m at peace with sharks and fighting for their right to exist in our oceans” Coots says.

-Coots says he felt compelled to advocate for sharks after learning how many are killed annually —at least 100 million—adding that he sees governments taking positive steps to limit this toll.
+Coots says he felt compelled to advocate for sharks after learning that millions are killed annually—adding that he sees governments taking positive steps to limit this toll.

 “The ocean is a huge part of my life.
 A life without the sea is scarier to me than worrying about getting attacked again.”